janitbidhan/Ad-Fraud-Detection-PySpark/README.md

 	- Update the security Inbound rules of the cluster to include you IP address.
 	- Create a new S3 storage Bucket and upload the dataset.
 	- Use SSH keys and Public IP Address of the cluster with puTTY or terminal depending on the operating system to SSH into created cluster.
-	- Use any file tranfer application like WinSCP, to move python files in to EMR Cluster.
+	- Use any file tranfer application application, to move python files in to EMR Cluster.
+	- You can use AWS Cloud9 environment to SSH into cluster and run the code
+	- Use spark-submit file_name.py to run pyspark code.

-### Instructions to Create Cluster on Databricks:
+### Instructions to Create Cluster on Databricks and run it:

 	- Create a Databricks account.
-	- In compute section create a cluster with above mentioned configuration.
+	- In Compute section create a cluster with above mentioned configuration.
-	- In workspace you can can upload the Jupyter Notebooks or upload python files.
+	- In Workspace section you can can upload the Jupyter Notebooks or python files.
-	- Go the required file and attach the created cluster to the workspace environment.
+	- Go the required file and attach the created spark cluster to the workspace environment.
-	- For running python file use ```spark-submit file_name.py``` in the terminal.
+	- For running code use ```spark-submit file_name.py``` in the terminal.